• Skip to primary navigation

 The Normandy Victory Museum is one of the most recent.

-It focuses on the Battle of the Hedges, one of the least known periods of World War II: what happened in the days and months following D-Day.
+It focuses on the Battle of the Hedges, one of the lesser-known periods of the Second World War: what happened in the days and months following D-Day.

 You will find more than 10000 objects and 20 military vehicles (a barge, a P47…).